About Me

 Before this, I was an Audio DSP Engineer at HARMAN where I developed a number of algorithms for car audio applications.
 Prior to that, I earned my M.S. degree in Electrical Engineering with a concentration in musical acoustics and signal processing from the University of Rochester.
 I obtained my B.Tech degree in Electrical & Electronics Engineering from SRM University, India.

-When I am not working on audio, I spend most of my time listening to and playing classical piano and guitar.
+When I am not working on research, I spend most of my time playing classical piano and guitar.
 I have studied at the Eastman School of Music, Community Center and K.M.
 Music Conservatory, India.